WP Umbrella Logo

 These tasks are less critical than the others, but they still deserve to be included in this WordPress maintenance checklist.

-25. Audit your content and optimize it for SEO
+25. Audit Content And Optimize for SEO

 The next thing you should include in your regular maintenance tasks is a comprehensive in-depth review of your content.
 To do this, you will need to use the Google Search Console and Google Analytics data.